metal-crow/Dark-Souls-PvP-AI/README.md

 resolution at 1440x810

   * **TOP Priority**
-    * a big settings file for the defines?
+    * hardcode estus is vulerable
+    * fix attack enural network to actualyl attack.
-    * Run ai against itself, train neural networks.
-Against humans as well.
+    * train backstab neural entwork more
+    * if L hand not shield, switch back
     * Not dodging avelin
     * If taking heavy damage, change to more dodging/careful tactics. only neural network or static?
     * When poise low, change to dodging until it regens.  only neural network or static?